s-mobe/password_checker/README.txt

 # password_checker
-a basic app to check if the password was hacked before
+a basic app to check if the password was hacked before.
+The app checks the password locally.

 How to use:
 1- you need to have python3 installed